 Giving the specific example of work on Social Security disability appeals, students represent clients contesting the denial of Social Security benefits.
 In preparing cases for hearing before administrative law judges, students interview and counsel clients, compile the evidentiary record, collaborate with medical providers, and prepare a hearing brief.
 Students appear with their clients at the hearing, conduct both direct and cross-examination of witnesses, and present oral argument.
 Under the supervision of experienced instructors, law students have a high success rate in these hearings with the rare denials offering opportunity for appellate practice including complaints, motions and appellate briefs to Federal District Court and presenting oral argument before a federal judge.

 All of the clients we represent have serious health issues.
 Some clients are older and in failing physical health, others are younger and have mental health or intellectual disorders.
+Many of the client are disabled veterans.
 Enrolled students have frequent opportunities to interact with medical providers and medical experts and to work on cases at the intersection of disability rights, disability access, mental health and the law.

 In addition to the impact we have through the delivery of direct legal representation, we partner with The Access to Justice (A2J) Lab and Professor James Greiner in measuring outcome in our work so that we and others can leverage objective data on behalf of all vulnerable populations.